BattlegroundsCoH/coh2-night-mode/README.md

 ## For Modders
 Wish to make your tuning mod compatible with the night mode mod?
-If so, you can contact @RagnarTheEverchosen or @JustCodiex.
-At the moment, all we need is your mod's GUID.

 The first thing we need to do is to create two new upgrades called `time_day` and `time_night` and set the `owner_type` to `player`.